-Since the trailer debuted in August, The Morning Show's Mitch Kessler has drawn a number of comparisons to Matt Lauer, who was fired from the Today show in 2017 following allegations of sexual misconduct.
+Since the trailer for The Morning Show debuted in August, Mitch Kessler has drawn a number of comparisons to Matt Lauer, who was fired from the Today show in 2017 following allegations of sexual misconduct.
 (He apologized for his behavior in a statement read on the show, but asserted that some of the claims were "untrue" and "mischaracterized" him.)
 The character, played by Steve Carell, is similarly fired from a coveted morning news show after a sexual misconduct investigation, and his longtime co-anchor Alex Levy (Jennifer Aniston) is left to announce the news to the rest of America — just as Savannah Guthrie did with Lauer.

 But despite those pretty direct parallels, Carell and the rest of the Morning Show cast have insisted Mitch isn't based on Lauer — or really anyone in particular.
 Instead, he serves as a mirror for the many people who have been entangled in the #MeToo movement since it took hold in 2017, including other high-ranking media men like CBS' chairman Les Moonves, Fox News host Bill O'Reilly, and PBS' Charlie Rose.